 * This is an evolving situation.
 Check with your local health or conservation authority for the latest guidance.

-Zachary joined Ontario Nature in the Spring of 2022.
+Zachary Pothier was Ontario Nature’s communications intern.
 After completing his undergraduate degree, he studied professional writing and communications at Humber College.
-His deep love and appreciation for birds is what drew him to Ontario Nature.
-In his spare time, he enjoys reading, walking, and tending to the critters in the yard.
+His deep love and appreciation for birds drew him to Ontario Nature.